KosinskiLab/pyTME/doc/quickstart/installation.rst

    nvidia-smi

 Look for the CUDA version in the output; it's usually displayed in the top right corner.

-After determining your CUDA version, you can proceed to install one of the following GPU-accelerated libraries: PyTorch or CuPy.
-While both are supported, CuPy is the recommended choice.
+After determining your CUDA version, you can proceed to install one of the supported GPU-accelerated libraries.

 .. tab-set::